rafmar14/bicycle-shop-backend/README.md

 microservice implementations.
 In this case, as it is a growing early-stage application, it is chosen to use a monolith app to simplify the configuration but with and architecture that could be migrated to microservice with these technology when the complexity demands it.
 The programming language used is Kotlin, it's JVM (Java Virtual Machine) based that has the advantages of a Java application with a modern and easier to develop language.
+It also includes a AbstractTest java class that centralise a basic benchmark of the four CRUD operations to test if every operation works fine.
 ## Data model
 It is a relational database, based in Postgres which allows the efficiency in memory of the system, maintain data integrity and scalability, that has the